rishabhanand12/core_node/core/tasks.md

 7. Request from browser `https://altcampus.io` and copy request, response and general headers into answer.js.

-8. Parse the URL `http://localhost:3000/api/v3?token=8372fcb8y2874b2t478t6t48cbtbc72t4` using `url` module's parse method and write output in answer.js
+8. Parse the URL `http://localhost:3000/api/v3?token=8372fcb8y2874b2t478t6t48cbtbc72t4` using `url` module's parse metho  d and write output in answer.js

 9. parse the query object as well from above url using `url.parse(url, true)` and output result in answer.js